 The gap in cybersecurity talent management is now undeniable.
-As companies attempt to bridge this gap, it is important for them to have clarity on the tangibles that constitute this gap.
+As companies attempt to bridge this gap and have a more robust security system in place, it is important for them to have clarity on the tangibles that constitute this gap.

 To understand the gap, we looked at several macro-level indicators and statistics of human resource management in the cybersecurity domain.
 The results indicated how in-house hiring and management of a security team is becoming increasingly challenging.